vjanelle/polyglottalk/notes/language_basics.md

 This is known as the resource shell, and lets you query and modify your system from the command line, provided that the resource type supports this.

-Example of querying a specific user
+Example of querying a specific user:

 <pre>
 puppet resource user root